themaximalist/llm.js/README.md

 console.log(isConnected); // true if API key and service work
 ```

 This is a light check that doesn't perform a LLM chat response.
 For non-local services it detects if it can fetch models.
-For local services it detects if services are up and running.
+For local services it detects if an instance is up and running.

 ## Examples

-The [test suite](https://github.com/themaximalist/llm.js/tree/main/test) contains comprehensive examples of all features in action, including:
+The [test suite](https://github.com/themaximalist/llm.js/tree/main/test) contains comprehensive examples of all features.

 ## API Reference